 Sign in Flowand tag the series of events and applications that are involved in the sign in flow for your application

-In the future release of the Event Portal, the event designer will have the ability to filter applications and events based on the tags applied to them.
+In the future release of the Event Portal, Designer will have the ability to filter applications and events based on the tags applied to them.
 This will give another layer of customization to visualize your event-driven architectures.

-Revision history track the changes to objects in the Event Portal.
+Revision history track the changes to objects in Event Portal.
 Any time an application, event or schema is updated, it creates a new revision.
+For schemas, you can perform additional tasks such as creating multiple versions of a particular schema and advanced version control management.
+Refer to Schema Versions and Version Control for more information.

 You can restore an old revision of an object at any point.
 The act of restoring an object to a previous revision creates a new revision of that object.
 For example, an object whose current revision is at Rev 2, when restored to Rev 1, will result in it having three revisions.
 The new Rev 3 will be the same as Rev 1 since it was restored from it.

-There are few exceptions you should consider when using the revision history of an object:
+There are few exceptions that you should consider when using the revision history of an object:

 - Owner and tag information of an object is not included in the revision history.
 Changing the owners or tags of an object will not create a new revision of the object.